AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - A **_planned maintenance_** event is when the underlying Azure fabric that hosts VMs is updated by Microsoft.
 - When the VM is part of an availability set, the Azure fabric updates are sequenced so not all of the associated VMs are rebooted at the same time.
 VMs are put into different update domains.
 - **_Update domains_** indicate groups of VMs and underlying physical hardware that can be rebooted at the same time.
 Update domains are a logical part of each data center and are implemented with software and logic.
+  - Update domains are designed to protect you from a situation where the host computer is being rebooted.
+When you create an availability set, Azure creates five update domains by default. \
+  - These update domains are spread across the fault domains in the availability set.
+If a reboot is required on computers in the availability set (whether host computers or VMs within the availability set), Azure will only reboot computers in one update domain at a time and it will wait 30 minutes for computers to recover from the reboot before it moves on to the next update domain.
+Update domains protect you from planned maintenance events.
 - **_Unplanned maintenance_** events involve a hardware failure in the data center, such as a power outage or disk failure.
 - VMs that are part of an availability set automatically switch to a working physical server so the VM continues to run.
 - The group of virtual machines that share common hardware are in the same **_fault domain_**.
 - A fault domain is essentially a rack of servers.
+Fault domains are a logical representation of the physical rack in which a host computer is installed.

 ![Example](../images/avset.PNG)

 - Azure **_Virtual Machine Scale Sets_** let you create and manage a group of identical, load balanced VMs.
 - Azure Batch enables large-scale job scheduling and compute management with the ability to scale to tens, hundreds, or thousands of VMs.

+**Some disadvantages**

+- Every machine in an availability set has to be explicitly created.
+While you can use an ARM template to deploy multiple virtual machines in one deployment, you still have to configure those machines with the software and configuration necessary to support your application.
+- An availability set also requires that you configure something in front of your VMs that will handle the distribution of traffic to those VMs. (load balancer)
+- Another disadvantage to availability sets relates to cost.
+In a situation where your VM needs changed often based on things like load on the application, you might find yourself paying for many more VMs than you need.

+#### Scale Sets

+Azure offers another feature for VMs called scale sets that solves these problems nicely.
+When you create a scale set, you tell Azure what operating system you want to run and then you tell Azure how many VMs you want in your scale set.
+You have many other options such as creating a load balancer or gateway and so forth.
+Azure will create as many VMs as you specified (up to 1,000) in one easy step.

+you can also scale a scale set in a situation where you need more or fewer VMs.
+You might start with only one VM in a scale set, but as load on that VM increases, you might want to automatically add additional VMs.
+Scale sets provide that functionality by using Azure’s auto-scale feature.
+You define scaling rules that use metrics like CPU, disk usage, network usage, and so forth.
+You can configure when Azure should add additional instances and when it should scale back and deallocate instances.
+This is a great way to ensure availability while reducing costs by taking advantage of the elasticity that auto-scale provides.

 ### Containers

 A container is a modified runtime environment built on top of a host OS that executes your application.
 A container doesn't use virtualization, so it doesn't waste resources simulating virtual hardware with a redundant OS.
 This environment typically makes containers more lightweight than VMs.

+A container is created using a zipped version of an application called an image , and it includes everything the application needs to run.

 - Azure Supports Docker Containers
 - Several Ways to manager containers in Azure
   - Azure Container Instances (ACI)
-    - Azure Container Instances (ACI) offers the fastest and simplest way to run a container in Azure.
+    - Azure Container Instances (ACI) is a PaaS service offers the fastest and simplest way to run a container in Azure.
 You don't have to manage any virtual machines or configure any additional services.
 It is a PaaS offering that allows you to upload your containers and execute them directly with automatic elastic scale.
   - Azure Kubernetes Service (AKS)
     - The task of automating, managing, and interacting with a large number of containers is known as orchestration.
 Azure Kubernetes Service (AKS) is a complete orchestration service for containers with distributed architectures with multiple containers.